 No contract will be awarded to a contractor who has not been licensed in accordance with the provisions of the Contractors State License Law, California Business and Professions Code, Division 3, Chapter 9, as amended, or whose bid is not on the proposal form included in the contract document.
-A valid California Contractor's License, Class A (General Engineering) or Class C-12 (Earthwork and Paving) is required for this project.
+A valid California Contractor's License, Class A (General), C-12 (Earthwork and Paving), or C-27 (Landscaping), is required for this project.